Automattic/Gravatar-SDK-Android/README.md

 We're following [Semantic Versioning](https://semver.org/) for the releases.
 Here is the process to create a new release:

 1. Make sure the latest translations are commited the repository.
 See [Translations](#Translations)
-2. Generate a new release branch: `git checkout -b release/x.x.x`.
-3. Open a PR, wait for a review, merge the PR on approval.
-4. Pull the `trunk` branch and tag the git commit with the version number: `git tag -a x.x.x -m "Release x.x.x"`
+2. Pull the `trunk` branch and tag the git commit with the version number: `git tag -a x.x.x -m "Release x.x.x"`
-5. Push the new tag: `git push --tags`.
+3. Push the new tag: `git push --tags`.
-6. Go to the [GitHub releases page](https://github.com/Automattic/Gravatar-SDK-Android/releases) and create a new release with the tag name and the release notes.
+4. Go to the [GitHub releases page](https://github.com/Automattic/Gravatar-SDK-Android/releases) and create a new release with the tag name and the release notes.

 ## Contributing